sophiakv/sophiakv.github.io/_pages/about.md

 ### *This website is new and I'll update it soon!
 You won't find any content in the other tabs yet.*

 Hi!
 I'm an AeroAstro PhD candidate and NSF Graduate Fellow in [STAR Lab](https://starlab.mit.edu/) at MIT.
-In short, my research interests include near-Earth asteroid detection, space-based telescopes, small satellites, and exoplanets.
+In short, my research interests include near-Earth asteroid detection, space-based telescopes, small satellites, our solar system, and other solar systems.

 I received my B.A. in Physics from The University of Chicago in 2020, and my M.S. in Aeronautics and Astronautics from the MIT in 2022.